 Of course!
 If your printer has a heated bed, you can make your own facial part of the mask.
 You use TPU and make sure you print a double outline.
-You can decontaminate your model using hydroperoxide tabs used for mouth protheses or put it in cooking water for a minute.
-You can then buy the filters via the coop to put on to make sure they are not contaminated in the production process.
+You can decontaminate your model using hydroperoxide tabs used for mouth protheses or put it in boiling water for a minute.
+You can then buy the filters for it via the coop.
+Make sure they are not contaminated in the production process.

-Yes, all 4 of the types available are safe and protect heath care workers.
-The only difference between the models is prices, aesthetics and availability of the material used.
+Yes, all 4 types available are safe and protect healthcare workers.
+The only difference between the models are their prices, aesthetics and availability of the material used.

 - We came a long way in learning about … mostly filters.

 - For a good 3D design, there are some examples already available.
-We selected some of them based on the needs we saw according to the available technics and resources in our local context and research.
-This is what we selected:
+We selected some of them based on the needs we saw according to the available techniques and resources in our local context and research.
+Here is what we selected:

-- masks existing out of at least 2 compartments (facial and filter).
+- masks composed of at least 2 compartments (facial and filter).

 - big enough to cover enough of the face without leakage

-- printable in flexible material so it fits to the face and filter in hard material
+- printable in flexible material so that it fits to the face and filter in hard material

-- opening must be big enough the make it breathable.
+- opening must be big enough to make it breathable.